yuanzhep/HFM/README.md

 FedMM Research Project (Provably), advised by Dr. Jie Xu.
 You are also welcome to share your ideas by opening an issue or dropping me an email at [ypeng@miami.edu](mailto:ypeng@miami.edu).

-In this version of FedMM-D, without regard to even safer privacy preservation, i.e., [DP](https://en.wikipedia.org/wiki/Differential_privacy), [FE](https://en.wikipedia.org/wiki/Functional_encryption), [FHE](https://en.wikipedia.org/wiki/Homomorphic_encryption), and so forth to protect embedding data or gradients in the transferring process.
+In this version of FedMM-D, there is no consideration for additional privacy safeguards such as [Differential Privacy](https://en.wikipedia.org/wiki/Differential_privacy), [Functional Encryption](https://en.wikipedia.org/wiki/Functional_encryption), [Homomorphic Encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption), etc., to secure the embedding or gradients during the communication process.

 <img src="fig/memory.jpg" width="400">